internetimagery/do-not/README.md

 # Python meets do notation [![Build Status](https://app.travis-ci.com/internetimagery/do-not.svg?branch=main)](https://app.travis-ci.com/internetimagery/do-not)

 Monaic do notation with python for comprehensions.
-Currently tested on python 2.7, 3.6 ~ 3.9.
+Currently tested on python 2.7, 3.6 ~ 3.9, pypy, pypy3.

 A simple repurposing of the generator comprehension to serve as do notation / for comprehension.
 Similar to Scala for comprehensions.